T. Rex (band): Formation and psychedelic folk (July 1967 – mid-1970)

 Their fourth single "King of the Rumbling Spires", issued in July 1969, was a musical departure compared to the previous material: they used a full rock band setup with a drumkit and an entirely electric sound.
 However, by mid-1969, there was a rift developing between the two halves of Tyrannosaurus Rex.
 Bolan and his girlfriend June Child were living a quiet life, Bolan working on his book of poetry entitled The Warlock of Love and concentrating on his songs and performance skills.
 Took, however, had fully embraced the anti-commercial, drug-taking ethos of the UK Underground scene centred around Ladbroke Grove.
 Took was also attracted to anarchic elements such as Mick Farren/Deviants and members of the Pink Fairies Rock 'n' Roll and Drinking Club.
 Took also began writing his own songs, and wanted the duo to perform them, but Bolan strongly disapproved of his bandmate's efforts, rejecting them for the duo's putative fourth album, in production in Spring/Summer 1969.
 In response to Bolan's rebuff, Took contributed two songs as well as vocals and percussion to Twink's Think Pink album.

 Behind the scenes, Bolan's relationship with Took ended after this dispute, although they were contractually obliged to go through with a US tour which was doomed before it began.
-Poorly promoted and planned, the acoustic duo were overshadowed by the loud electric acts they were billed with.
+Poorly promoted and planned, the acoustic duo was overshadowed by the loud electric acts they were billed with.
 To counter this, Took drew from the shock rock style of Iggy Pop; Took explained, "I took my shirt off in the Sunset Strip where we were playing and whipped myself till everybody shut up.
 With a belt, y'know, a bit of blood and the whole of Los Angeles shuts up.
 'What's going on, man, there's some nutter attacking himself on stage.'
 I mean, Iggy Stooge had the same basic approach."

 Bolan returned to the UK in September and advertised for a replacement for Took.
 A month later, he recruited percussionist Mickey Finn. and they completed the fourth album, released in early 1970 as A Beard of Stars, the final album under the Tyrannosaurus Rex moniker.
 This line-up headlined the first Glastonbury Festival in 1970.
 As well as progressively shorter titles, Tyrannosaurus Rex's albums began to show higher production values, more accessible songwriting from Bolan, and further experimentation with electric guitars and a true rock sound.